Hi, I’m Michael Duryea.

 I help couples find their way back to each other.

-My work centers on relationships—those stuck in cycles of disconnection, navigating betrayal, dealing with mismatched sex drives, or struggling to communicate without things blowing up or shutting down.
-Whether you’re fighting too much or not speaking at all, I help couples untangle what's happening underneath.
+My work centers on relationships that feel stuck.
+Whether you’re caught in cycles of conflict, navigating betrayal, dealing with mismatched sex drives, or struggling to communicate without things blowing up or shutting down, I help you untangle what’s happening underneath and build a more secure connection.

-I also support individuals working through anxiety, trauma, or relational wounds that keep showing up in love, sex, and connection.
+I also support individuals working through anxiety, trauma, or relational wounds that keep showing up in love, sex, and intimacy.

-I’m a licensed marriage and family therapist (LMFT), Gottman Certified, and LGBTQIA+ and poly-affirming.
-My style is warm, intuitive, and active—I’m not just a nod-and-smile kind of therapist.
-I use research-backed approaches to support lasting change, always grounded in the belief that healing begins in the safety of honest connection.
+I’m a licensed marriage and family therapist (LMFT), Gottman Certified, and LGBTQIA+ affirming.
+My style is warm, intuitive, and active.
+I’m not just a nod-and-smile kind of therapist.
+I use research-backed approaches to support lasting change, always grounded in the belief that healing begins with emotional safety and honest connection.

 Pricing and Insurance

-If you need to cancel, please provide 48 hours’ notice to avoid being charged the full session fee.
-I offer one free late cancellation per client as a courtesy.
-After that, late cancellations are charged unless they are due to a medical emergency or serious unforeseen event.
+If you need to cancel or reschedule, please provide 48 hours’ notice to avoid being charged the full session fee.
+I offer one late-cancellation waiver per client as a courtesy.
+After that, the full fee will be charged unless the cancellation is due to a medical emergency or another serious, unforeseen event.

 Individual Counseling